The following comment refers to this/these guideline(s)

 The submitted documents (in digital form) are checked by the Research Integrity Team for implementation of Levels 1 and 2 of Guidelines 1 – 19 of the Code.
 If there is a need for changes or additions, these are reported back to the institution in detail.
 The resulting revised version is then reviewed again upon receipt.

 If the essence of the first and second level of the Code has been adequately taken into account in the regulation submitted and the legal examination is positively concluded, a notification to this effect is sent to the institution.
-The institution is then asked to send the document by post as an original or a certified copy.
+The institution is then asked to send the document by post as an original or as a certified copy or as an electronic document with a qualified electronic signature within the meaning of the Digital Signature Act.
 This is necessary because the legally binding determination of implementation constitutes a document formally authorising the disbursement of DFG funding.

 Once received, the institution’s eligibility to receive funding is indicated in the proposal processing system.